jcavell/security-guide-for-developers/README.md

 ## Development process
 - security should be part of the agile delivery process and be applied per story
+- use the [OWASP Security Testing Framework](https://www.owasp.org/index.php/The_OWASP_Testing_Framework) for a checklist
 - enforce [protected branches](https://github.com/blog/2051-protected-branches-and-required-status-checks)
 - enforce reviews via [pull requests](https://help.github.com/articles/using-pull-requests/)
 - require [signed commits](https://help.github.com/articles/signing-commits-using-gpg/)
-- have a well defined, understood and enforced code review process
+- have a well defined, understood and enforced peer review process
 - ensure you have fast, repeatable deploys with automated testing
 - monitor for security advisories and patches and update when necessary